Workplace injuries do both physical and emotional damage to you and your family.

 Psychological Workers’ Comp Injury Claims in Missouri

+If you feel that you’ve experienced significant emotional or psychological trauma as a result of workplace conditions, you should explore your options for a workers’ compensation claim.
 If you file a workers’ comp claim in the State of Missouri, several factors will determine the benefits you may receive for a psychological injury.

 - A psychological examination by a qualified mental health professional.
 Factors considered may include pre- and post-injury behaviors, mood, judgment, thoughts, speech patterns and psychomotor activity, among other criteria.